faebser/leonardo-slam-site/content/_index.md

 * Best Soundtrack
 * Loudest

-Sign up is encouraged in order to reserve a spot. <br>
+Free Pizza & Beer.

-Microphone, audio & video playback equipment will be provided. <br>
+Address further questions to <a href="mailto:the.leonardo.slam@gmail.com">the.leonardo.slam@gmail.com</a>.

-Free Pizza & Beer <br>
+Sponsored by <a href="https://www.ufg.at/Master-Programme.1594+M52087573ab0.0.html">Interface Cultures/Kuntuniversität Linz.</a>

-Address further questions to <a href="mailto:the.leonardo.slam@gmail.com">the.leonardo.slam@gmail.com</a>
+Leonardo was founded in 1968.

 <a href="https://www.leonardo.info/mission">About Leonardo</a>